BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 A full set of execution times and other performance metrics were generated using 15 devices over 12 benchmarks and 42 kernels.
 The energy and hardware events metrics allowed direct performance evaluations to be made between devices.

-Examining the performance of the benchmark suite over a range of devices allowed a direct comparison to be made between these devices on a per application basis.
+Examining the performance of the benchmark suite over a range of devices allowed a direct comparison to be made between these devices on a per-application basis.
 The exploration of the differences in codes was used to explain the performance differences on heterogeneous devices.
 To this end, the AIWC is capable of identifying the fundamental characteristics of programs free from any specific device.
 AIWC allowed extraction of a set of pre-defined features or characteristics for analysis of kernels.